 Southwark’s first long-term housing strategy was agreed in January 2015.
-It includes a pledge to build 11,000 new council homes for rent by 2043, with the aim of improving access to affordable, good quality housing in the borough.
-The pledge responds to the borough’s substantial housing needs, which reflect London-wide challenges: The population is growing and the demand for affordable homes far exceeds supply.
+It includes a pledge to build 11,000 new council homes for rent by 2043, with the aim of improving access to affordable, good-quality housing in the borough.
+The pledge responds to the borough’s substantial housing needs, which reflect London-wide challenges: The population is growing, and the demand for affordable homes far exceeds supply.

 Southwark is a ‘super-diverse’ central London borough characterised by ethnic and linguistic diversity, high demographic churn amid overall population growth, and increasing socio-economic stratification.
 These characteristics add up to a dynamic and challenging environment in which to foster resident

 involvement and resilience.
-The challenge is even greater in a context of central government cuts to local authority funding.
+The challenge is even greater in the context of central government cuts to local authority funding.
 Southwark’s new long-term housing strategy offers an opportunity to think innovatively about how best to engage residents and make the most of Southwark’s diversity.

-The report highlights innovative, inclusive, and sustainable ways of fostering resident involvement from strategic and long-term developments for lasting change (Big Local, Tenant Management Organisations) to small-scale initiatives (community gardens, football projects).
+The report highlights innovative, inclusive, and sustainable ways of fostering resident involvement, from strategic and long-term developments for lasting change (Big Local, Tenant Management Organisations) to small-scale initiatives (community gardens, football projects).

 If you do not have Adobe® Acrobat® Reader, which is required to read this document, you can download it free from the Adobe Website.